-New Relic lets you set up automated user provisioning (AUM), which allows you to import, update, and deactivate your New Relic users from your identity provider.
+New Relic lets you set up automated user management (AUM), which allows you to import, update, and deactivate your New Relic users from an identity provider, like Azure AD, Okta, or OneLogin.
 Once this automated provisioning is complete, your users can log in to New Relic via their identity provider.

 Requirements and impacts: